userfrosting/learn/03.background/01.the-client-server-conversation/docs.md

     category: docs
 ---

-One of the most common misconceptions is that web applications are coherent pieces of software that sit on a server somewhere, and that the client "runs" through their browser.
+One of the most common misconceptions is that web applications are coherent pieces of software that sit on a server somewhere, and that the client "runs" this application in their browser.
 This is actually an illusion, carefully crafted to provide a smooth experience for the end user.

 In reality, web applications are *conversations* between two agents with very poor memory - the **server**, and the **client** - which may be a web browser, mobile app, or another application.
 In modern web applications both the client *and* the server are typically going to need to run some code throughout their conversation.
 What's more, in the case of a PHP application, the client and server don't even speak the same language!
 The server runs only PHP, while the client runs only Javascript.
 (Note that there *are* server-side Javascript stacks, but we do not use them.)